learn-co-curriculum/dsc-join-statements/README.md

-## Left Joins
+## `LEFT JOIN`s

-By default, a join is an inner join, or the intersection between two tables.
-In other words, the join between orders and products is only for productCodes that are in both the orderdetails and products tables.
-If a product had yet to be ordered (and wasn't in the orderdetails table) then it would also not be in the result of the join.
+By default a `JOIN` is an `INNER JOIN`, or the intersection between two tables.
+In other words, the `JOIN` between orders and products is only for `productCodes` that are in both the `orderdetails` and `products` tables.
+If a product had yet to be ordered (and wasn't in the `orderdetails` table) then it would also not be in the result of the `JOIN`.

+The `LEFT JOIN` keyword returns all records from the left table (table1), and the matched records from the right table (table2).
+The result is NULL from the right side if there is no match.

 There are many other types of joins, displayed below.
 Of these, sqlite does not support outer joins, but it is good to be aware of as more powerful versions of sql such as PostgreSQL support these additional functions.